 - For plain cooked lentils, add one cup of lentils to 3 cups of water, bring to a boil and let simmer for 20-30 minutes.
 These lentils can be pureed and used in hummus, or if you have boiled some brown lentils they can be added to a salad once cooled,

 - When preparing a soup, stew or spaghetti bolognaise the lentils can be added straight into the recipe.
 Let the lentils cook for 20-30 minutes in whichever dish you have added them to, or until they are soft and ready to eat,

 - Cooked lentils can be stored in the freezer for up to 6 months.
 Store dried lentils in an airtight container in a cool and dry place.

 - Lentils can also be sprouted.
-This is thought to provide better access to the nutrients.
+This is helps provide better access to the minerals including zinc.
 See my post The How To and Health Benefits of Sprouting Foods for more details.